 Maybe you’ll find something that speaks to you, motivates you, helps you succeed and thrive—maybe even enough to share your own story of inspiration or growth.

 Maybe you’ll read a post that shifts your mindset, changes the way you communicate, motivates you to try something new or to give back, or makes you pause and reflect on your journey.

 Or maybe you’ll find tips that help you in ways you don’t expect.
-In fact, last summer, I scored this very position as a Student Life Writer by following tips from this blog post on Work Learn positions and this one on interviewing.
+In fact, two summers ago, I scored this very position as a Student Life Writer by following tips from this blog post on Work Learn positions and this one on interviewing.
 Who knew that things sometimes do come full circle?

 UBC cares and is here for you

 Check out the building that shares our name, the UBC Life Building, where you can find many services dedicated to helping you find answers, plan ahead, and achieve success.

 And the UBC Life Building isn’t the only place on campus committed to supporting you.
 Here’s a phenomenal list of 10 resources to get started with (if you’re not already familiar with them).
 Be sure to take advantage of UBC’s many resources as you prepare for your second year here—and beyond.